Moss Pits Lane, Fazakerley, Liverpool 10

 A small church of concrete frame construction which nevertheless makes a bold and original architectural statement.
 While the longitudinal plan is conventional, the church contains some furnishings of note and is a good example of a church and hall built at the time of and reflecting the emerging reforms of the Second Vatican Council.

 The interior is a single open space with low windowless aisles on each side, plain walls faced with textured panels, which have square insert dalle de verre panels by Philip Brown on the south side, and clear-glazed clerestorey windows with shallow arched heads following the line of the curving transverse arches of the ceiling.
 The western vestibule also has a large panel of concrete and coloured glass.
-The sanctuary is distinguished only by its flat ceiling and the large window on the south side.
+The sanctuary has a flat ceiling and a large window on the south side.
 Fittings include bold Stations of the Cross by Roger Smith and original benches.
-The sanctuary arrangement with free-standing glazed screens, is presumably a later re- ordering.
+The sanctuary arrangement with freestanding glazed screens is presumably a later reordering.

 Original Date: 1964